Frequently Asked Questions

 • Identify potential trends in the workforce

-• Understand where opportunities now and where they may exist in the future
+• Understand where opportunities exist now and where they may exist in the future

 • Tie metrics to current initiatives and programs